-21 year old undergoes challenging spine surgery.
+21 year old lady from Iraq undergoes challenging Spondyloptosis Spine Surgery.

 The first time doctors saw the patient, she couldn’t even sit up, let alone walk.
 A grade 4 anterolisthesis in lumbar spine causing secondary canal stenosis with compression of the neural structures had left the 21-year-old woman unable to use her legs.
 Spine surgery Team at the Artemis Hospital, Gurugram, India began a series of extensive procedures for the young woman, following which she has now regained control of her limbs and is even able to walk.